 Canadian National Railway (TSE:CNR) reported third quarter earnings after the bell on Tuesday, and despite a softening economy here in Canada, investors should be happy with the results.

-So how did the company fare?
+So how did the large cap Canadian stock fare?
 Lets look at some highlights from the transportation giant’s third quarter.

 CN Rail (TSX:CNR) third quarter highlights